LairdCP/BLE_Gateway_Firmware/docs/aws_iot.md

    Connect the terminal program to the console UART and set the endpoint.

    ```
-   aws endpoint a3pefs972vw3m-ats.iot.us-east-1.amazonaws.com
+   attr set endpoint a3pefs972vw3m-ats.iot.us-east-1.amazonaws.com
    ```

-5. Enable AWS connection and reboot
+5. Set commissioned flag

    ```
-   aws enable 1
+   attr commissioned 1

-   kernel reboot cold
    ```

-   After a reboot, the device will connect to the AWS instance after an LTE signal is acquired.
+   Setting commissioning to `1` (true) will trigger the device to connect to the AWS instance.

 ### Monitor AWS Messages